Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``associated_gene``: Which genes are associated with this TSS.

-``parent_tran``: Which transcript are associated with this TSS, if user has compared with transcript.
+``Parent``: Which transcript are associated with this TSS, if user has compared with transcript.

 If user has compared with genome annotation files, the tag - ``start_TSS`` will appear in the gff files of genome annotation.
 It represents the TSSs which associates with the CDS/tRNA/rRNA.